 There are over 100 countries around the world that are now “FATCA-compliant.”
-This means that banks located in those countries will be sending to the IRS specific information regarding accounts held by U.S. persons.
-In this article, we’ll discuss how FATCA is affecting the average U.S. expat or dual citizen (including business owners), and the options for dealing with the requirements.
+This means that banks located in those countries will be sending to the IRS detailed information regarding accounts held by US persons.
+In this article, we will discuss how FATCA is affecting the average US expat or dual citizen (including business owners), and the options for dealing with the requirements.

 My bank is asking me to complete a W-9 form.
 What should I do?

 In the United States, the W-9 is a basic form that people fill out when they start a new job or open a new bank account.
 The critical information captured on the W-9 is the Social Security Number.
-When foreign banks send over to the IRS your account balance and earned interest information, it will be attached to your name and Social Security Number.
-The IRS computers will be able to cross-reference the information sent by your bank against your U.S. income tax return and FBAR filing.
+When foreign banks send to the IRS your account balance and interest income information, it will be attached to your name and Social Security Number.
+The IRS computers will be able to cross-reference the information sent by your bank against your US income tax return and FBAR (foreign bank account report) filing.
 Discrepancies will be red-flagged, although any action by the IRS will likely take several years.
 Keep in mind that penalties and interest accrue in the meantime.

 When the bank asks you to complete a W-9, you have 3 options: